 Ad hoc meetings should be able to take place in just about any workspace.
 From transition spaces like lobbies, hallways, and cafeterias to huddle spaces and formal meeting rooms.
 The meeting environment can run the gambit.

 Ideally, your workplace includes collaboration and content sharing technology in a variety of spaces above and beyond conference rooms.
 If your workplace does not offer collaboration spaces outside of formal meeting rooms, request more meeting space options.
-Huddle spaces – small, casual meeting spaces – are becoming extremely popular in workplace design as they have been shown to drive increased productivity and innovation.
+Huddle spaces and huddle rooms – small, casual meeting spaces – are becoming extremely popular in workplace design as they have been shown to drive increased productivity and innovation.
 Read more on how huddle spaces can save your organization money.

-Opt for A Small Team
+4. Opt for a Small Team

 One of the determinants of successful ad hoc meetings is the number of individuals you opt to engage.
 Research shows that small teams prevent the dreaded “social loafing” where individual contributions are perceived to be less valuable, because of the number of people sharing the same task.
 This is the idea that “individual effort decreases as the team size increases.”